-Great Potential Press is an award-winning publishing company devoted to informational resources for parents and teachers of gifted children.
-We strive to provide new and helpful information to the adults who live and work with these talented and creative children, with a particular focus on social, emotional, and family issues that can occur among gifted children and adults.
-Our publications help parents and teachers understand gifted children better and thus guide them to success more effectively.
-A frequent benefit is that gifted adults, who are so often the parents and teachers of these gifted children, learn how giftedness is an important factor in their own lives.
+Great Potential Press is an award-winning publishing company devoted to informational resources for gifted adults and for parents, educators, and counselors of gifted children.
+We strive to provide new and helpful information with a particular focus on social, emotional, and family issues that can occur among gifted children and adults.
+Our publications help people understand gifted children and adults better and thus guide them to success more effectively.
+A frequent benefit is that gifted adults, who are so often the parents and teachers of gifted children, learn how giftedness is an important factor in their own lives.

 Great Potential Press publishes approximately three to five titles per year from the many submissions that we receive, and several of those have been translated into other languages.
 Manuscripts are carefully edited for accuracy and relevance.
 Many of our authors are noted professionals in the field; others are parents writing to share their personal experiences and wisdom in raising gifted children.
-Some authors bring both parent and professional perspectives to their writing.
-Great Potential Press publications have lasting value; our publications typically stay in print for 10 years or more, which speaks for their quality.
-Our authors and our publications have contributed greatly to the field of knowledge regarding gifted children and gifted education.
+Some authors bring both parent and professional perspectives to their writing and even others are adults who- with research and insight- are writing for other gifted adults.
+Great Potential Press publications have lasting value and our authors and publications have contributed greatly to the field of knowledge regarding gifted children, gifted adults, and gifted education and psychology.

 Success, however, goes beyond accolades.
-Over the years, parents and teachers have told us that these books have had a positive impact on their families and in their classrooms and have changed many lives.
+Over the years, parents, teachers, and other adults have told us that these books have had a positive impact on their families and in their classrooms and have changed many lives.
 Helping parents understand their children’s high intellectual abilities, sensitivities, and intensities can transform the family.
 Parents also can learn advocacy skills to help them deal with schools that seem to reward only “average” performance and a society that fails to value children who are frequently “different” or outside the norm.
 Helping teachers understand what gifted children need can transform classrooms and make school more interesting to students.
 Teachers can learn how to reach the brightest students in their classrooms and provide work for them that is challenging and engaging, bringing back excitement for learning.
 Providing information so that professionals can avoid misdiagnoses of gifted children and adults has made a difference for many families.
+Plus, adults often recognize themselves in the pages of our books.
 These are the successes that we truly celebrate.

-Whether you are coming to us as a parent, educator, counselor, or healthcare professional, we believe that you will find our products to be of the highest quality and to have lasting value as resources you will turn to again and again.
+Whether you are coming to us as a parent, educator, counselor, healthcare professional, or adult striving to learn more about his or her own giftedness we believe that you will find our products to be of the highest quality and to have lasting value as resources you will turn to again and again.